 The final two points are important for due diligence, and for when you come to sell, or bottle your cask.
 They are also important if you want to visit your cask, draw bottles and take samples:

-7. Where is your cask lying?
+7. Where will your cask be stored?

 You need to ensure you know which bonded warehouse in Scotland is responsible for storing your cask.